benchristel/sindarin/english-tengwar.md

 A long dash was sometimes used—as in English—to set off a parenthetical remark from the surrounding text.

-The Elves also used marks similar in function to our question mark ([.t À]) and exclamation point ([.t Á]).
+The Elves also used marks that functioned like our question mark ([.t À]) and exclamation point ([.t Á]).
 They could be combined with other punctuation marks, so a question mark at the end of a sentence could